mehdi-farzaneh/Machine-Learning-practice/README.md

 # ML_practice
-Basic excersise of Machine Learning algorithms
+Excersise of Machine Learning algorithms

+The codes are based on the final tests of the Machine Learning Course (via Coursera)